Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 That command:

 - synchronizes the PSWG root IntelliJ metadata
-- refreshes the generated Fabric client and server development launch bundles
+- refreshes the generated Fabric client, server, and datagen development launch bundles
 - defaults the injected development module from the authoritative build graph
 - accepts optional launch identity overrides through `--username` and `--uuid`